ouzhihua/seqphyv2/README.md

 # seqphyv2
-A collection of scripts used to process sequences data for phylogenetic analysis
+A collection of scripts used to process sequence data for phylogenetic analysis.